Artist impression (generated with Midjourney AI) of a sunset on Proxima b.

 Fig. 1: An imaginary landscape of Proxima Centauri b, made by the author with Midjourney AI.

-With a minimum mass of at least 1.07 ME (ME = 5.9722 x 1024 kg) and a radius only slightly larger than that of Earth, Proxima b is deemed a potentially Earth-like planet.
-This planet is situated within the habitable zone of Proxima Centauri, although it remains uncertain whether or not it possesses an atmosphere.
-Proxima Centauri, being a flare star emitting intense electromagnetic radiation, has the potential to strip away any atmospheric layer surrounding the planet.
-Furthermore, Proxima b is expected to be tidally locked with its host star, meaning that one side of the world would always face Proxima Centauri due to a 1:1 orbit where the rotation period matches the time taken to complete one orbit.
-The consequences of such tidal locking are still ambiguous regarding whether habitable conditions can arise.
-In such a scenario, the planet would experience an extreme climate, with only a portion of it being habitable.
+With a minimum mass of at least 1.07 ME (Earth masses, ME = 5.9722 x 1024 kg) and a radius only slightly larger than that of Earth, Proxima b is deemed an Earth-like planet.
+This planet is situated within the habitable zone of Proxima Centauri.
+Nonetheless, it remains uncertain whether or not it possesses an atmosphere.
+Proxima Centauri is a flare star.
+It emits intense electromagnetic radiation.
+This radiation can strip away any atmospheric layer surrounding the planet.
+Furthermore, Proxima b is expected to be tidally locked with its host star.
+This means that one side of the world would always face Proxima Centauri.
+This occurs due to a 1:1 orbit where the rotation period matches the time taken to finish one orbit.
+The consequences of such tidal locking are still ambiguous, and it is unclear whether habitable conditions can arise.
+In such a scenario, the planet would experience an extreme climate, with only a part of it being habitable.

 • Its eccentricity is higher than 0.1 – 0.06 (that is, the orbit is much flatter than a perfect circle); in this case, the planet would probably enter a Mercury-like 3:2 resonance (three rotations around the axis for every two revolutions around the primary star);